 to all that come, to promote humane conditions,

 Primates have unique and complicated health care needs.
 Most veterinarians are not willing or able to provide adequate health care for pet monkeys.
 And to make

 matters more difficult, attempting to capture and transport a sick pet monkey to a veterinarian, a pet monkey who has become too aggressive for the owner to handle, can

 be dangerous and nearly impossible!
-Our primate veterinarians sometimes consult with human specialists in various medical fields when treating an ailing primate.
+Our primate veterinarians sometimes partner with human specialists in various medical fields to provide comprehensive medical

+services to our primates.
 Macaques are vaccinated with human vaccines such as measles, mumps, rubella, polio and tetanus.
-(The same vaccine we use on our human children!)
-Many human
+(The same vaccine used on human

-viruses such as chicken pox, and certain cold and flu viruses which are relatively harmless in humans, can be fatal in some primate species!
-Because monkeys are
+children!)
+Many human viruses such as chicken pox, and certain cold and flu viruses which are relatively harmless in humans, can be fatal in some primate species!